karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-04-Architectural-Submission-Grader.md

 ### Decision

 The decision is to implement a Retrieval-Augmented Generation (RAG) based ensemble system.
 This involves using multiple AI personas, each tasked with grading a specific aspect of the submission.
 The system will parse submissions to extract key features, tailoring the context for each LLM to reduce costs.
+By designing the system to leverage feedback from both the AI personas and human reviewers, the architecture builds in a mechanism for continuous improvement.
+This guardrail ensures that the system evolves based on real-world performance and feedback, thereby enhancing the overall quality of grading.

 ### Alternatives Considered